sharmapn/sharmapn.github.io/about.md

 I employ a variety of both qualitative and quantitative empirical research methods including developing new methods and tools, data mining, repository analysis, social network analysis, interviews, and surveys.
-My research has been published in the the proceedings of the following conferences:
-- International Conference in Software Engineering (ICSE),
-- International Conference in Information Systems (ICIS),
-- International Conference in Evaluation and Assesment in Software Engineering (EASE), and
-- Asia Pacific Software Engineering Conference (APSEC), among others.
+My research has been published in the the proceedings of the these conferences: International Conference in Software Engineering (ICSE), International Conference in Information Systems (ICIS), International Conference in Evaluation and Assesment in Software Engineering (EASE), and Asia Pacific Software Engineering Conference (APSEC), among others.
 Check out my full <a href="/publications.html">list of publications</a>.<br>

 Before starting at the University of Auckland, I was a lecturer at University of Fiji for two and a half years.
 Prior to that, I was a Postdoctoral Fellow in the Software Engineering Global interAction Lab in the Department of Computer Science at the University of Victoria, Canada.